rflynn/imgmin/README.txt

 So we are left with a question:

-  What is the optimal quality setting for a given image that takes up the least space but still looks "good"?
+  What is the optimal quality setting for a given image with regard to filesize but still remain indistinguishable from the original?

 The widely accepted answer, as formulated by the 'JPEG image compression FAQ':